BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 ### Wireframe

+Wireframes were created for Mobile, Tablet and Desktop using Wireframe.cc .

 **Homepage**

 *Desktop*

 ![Homepage Wireframe - Desktop](/assets/documentation/wireframe/home/home-desktop.png)

 *Tablet*

 ![Homepage Wireframe - Tablet](/assets/documentation/wireframe/home/home-tablet.png)

 *Mobile*

 ![Homepage Wireframe - Mobile](/assets/documentation/wireframe/home/home-mobile.png)

 **Music Page**

 *Desktop*

 ![Music Page Wireframe - Desktop](/assets/documentation/wireframe/music/music-desktop.png)

 *Mobile*

 ![Music Page Wireframe - Mobile](/assets/documentation/wireframe/music/music-mobile.png)

 **Contact Page**

 *Desktop*

 ![Contact Page Wireframe - Desktop](/assets/documentation/wireframe/contact/contact-desktop.png)

 *Mobile*

 ![Contact Page Wireframe - Mobile](/assets/documentation/wireframe/contact/contact-mobile.png)

+As you can see these wireframes have a navigation bar and social media links on the top and bottom of the site for Desktop and Tablet, which I changed during development to have the navigation at the top and the social media links in the footer.
+Not only was this clearer for the user to follow but it was more visually appealing as well.

 ### Features

+The website is comprised of a home page, music page, contact page and a message sent page.

 ### Accessibility

 ## Technologies Used